NitsJehangir/Workflow/README.md

 ## Cloning your repository on your terminal (In windows CMD or Powershell)
 * git clone Url
 * example for this repository is: git clone https://github.com/NitsJehangir/Workflow.git
+* you will see this file in your folder (Workflow folder) after cloning is successfull